ibonelli/nest-react/steps.md

 So now our app is running entirely together at [localhost:3000](http://localhost:3000/).
 Both React and NEST running within a single server which is powered by NEST.

+### 009: Making production port configurable

+This is important to be able to change it for production.

 ## Summary

 We now have the application running in DEV mode "decoupled":